-Suzanne was principal editor for Ningwakwe Learning Press, creating Indigenous culture-based literacy resources.
+Suzanne was principal editor for Ningwakwe Learning Press for over a decade, creating Indigenous culture-based literacy resources.
 She was also an Education Officer for school programs at the Art Gallery of Ontario, where she facilitated gallery and studio activities for students from K-12.
 From 2014 to 2019, she was an appointee to the Royal Ontario Museum’s Indigenous Advisory Circle, assisting the ROM Learning Department in building authentic and sustainable relationships with Indigenous communities.
-Suzanne also served on the Program Advisory Committee for the Durham College Journalism/Mass Media program from 2016-2019.
+Suzanne also served on the Program Advisory Committee for Durham College’s Faculty of Journalism/Mass Media from 2016-2019.

 Suzanne’s fiction, non-fiction, and poetry has been published in various anthologies, and her feature articles, guest columns, and reviews have appeared in the Toronto Star, The Globe and Mail, Quill & Quire, Windspeaker, and Canadian Geographic.
 In 2014, Suzanne was nominated for the K.M.
 Hunter Artist Award for Literature.